dronekit/dronekit-server/REST.md

 # TODO

+* http://localhost:8080/view/5n72bt make it work using only the mission URL
 * deploy to 3dr server
 * turn on exception notification via pushover or bugsense or takipi
 * change droneshare to be entirely a javascript app